JoHegg/ghini.tour/README.rst

   `AudioWand <https://github.com/rogerhyam/audiowand>`_.
 * the data that describe each garden.

-although all through the documentation we talk about gardens and botany, the guides you can produce with AudioWand are not at all limited to botanic gardens.
+Although all through the documentation we talk about gardens and botany, the guides you can produce with AudioWand are not at all limited to botanic gardens.

+In some future we might drop AudioWand and package `ghini.web <http://github.com/Ghini/ghini.web>`_ as mobile application.

 Idea
 --------------------